wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/Either)
 ![GitHub](https://img.shields.io/github/license/wltrup/Either)

-**Either** is a Swift Package Manager package for iOS/tvOS (11.0 and above), watchOS (5.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing a simple `Either` type, with a few built-in and useful properties and protocol conformances.
+**Either** is a Swift package for iOS/tvOS (11.0 and above), watchOS (5.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing a simple `Either` type, with a few built-in and useful properties and protocol conformances.

 ---